2i2c-org/infrastructure/docs/configure.md

 `config.jupyterhub`
 : Any arbitrary [zero to jupyterhub](https://z2jh.jupyter.org) configuration can be passed here.
 Most common is auth setup, memory / CPU restrictions, and max number of active users.
-See [](config-jupyterhub) for more info.
+See {ref}`config-jupyterhub` for more info.

 ## Hub templates
 The hubs are configured and deployed using *hub templates*.
 Because each hub